-When shopping for a mortgage, don’t limit your options to just banks and credit unions.
+When shopping for a mortgage, don’t limit your options to just local banks and credit unions.

 Though you may feel more comfortable working with a large, established lender, working with a mortgage broker can prove to be a better experience.

 Mortgage brokers work as liaisons between the borrower and the bank or mortgage lender, negotiating rates and loan programs, as well as preparing all your documentation and holding your hand throughout the entire process.

 One key benefit to working with a mortgage broker is that they have access to wholesale rates, which are typically considerably better than retail rates you’d be offered if you worked directly with a bank.

 You also have the added value of working with a real person that will be with you during the entire process, who you can contact whenever you have questions or need status.